thuminhle59/Mnemosyne-Memoir/README.md

-# 🧠 Mnemosyne — ZaloPay Meeting Brain
+# Memoir - Memory Decision Agent

 A queryable **organizational memory** for meetings.
 Mnemosyne ingests meetings (audio or transcript), turns them into structured reports + atomic facts, and reasons